orhantoy/weblog/_posts/2021-12-21-rails-contrib.md

 end
 ```

-Looks like it should work but it turns out that the numericality validator in Rails does not require `max_crawl_depth` to be actual `Numeric` value - a string that looks like a number would also work.
+Looks like it should work but it turns out that the numericality validator in Rails does not require `max_crawl_depth` to be an actual `Numeric` value - a string that looks like a number would also work.
 But if we ended up accepting a string value, we would have a potential issue further down in the execution of the program.

 I saw this as an opportunity to propose a contribution to Rails.
 Where do you start with something like that?